TaekAndBrendan/easyfm/README.md

 C) Convert and extract from FASTQ to FASTA.
 D) Extract sequences with specific IDs from indexed reference FASTA and GFF3/GTF files with different features.

-* FM Step 1: Click File Manipulation first and it will indicate Index/Extract (Fig 5A).
+* **FM Step 1**: Click File Manipulation first and it will indicate Index/Extract (Fig 5A).
 This example will be focused on a fasta file only.
-* FM Step 2: Select your input file from the dialogue box to index.
+* **FM Step 2**: Select your input file from the dialogue box to index.
 You can navigate the files via Browse (Not sure, please see SW Step 1).
 If your target fasta/fastq file is in the Project Folder, click the right mouse to see more functions (e.g. Fasta stats) in the Secondary Window.
 Once your target file is fully uploaded, the indexed file will be available at the below table (Fig 5A).
 If you want to extract and save individually, select an item that you are after.
-* FM Step 3: If you have a list of IDs that you want to extract and save as a single multi-fasta file, please provide your prefix IDs as a text file with “>” sign via “Save Indexes with User’s File”.
+* **FM Step 3**: If you have a list of IDs that you want to extract and save as a single multi-fasta file, please provide your prefix IDs as a text file with “>” sign via “Save Indexes with User’s File”.
 And then, click “Save indexes”.
 Alternatively, please provide the prefix IDs that you want to extract and save via “Saves Indexes with Prefix” (Fig 5A).
 And then, click “Save filtered indexes”.
-* FM Step 4: Select your input fasta file that you want to reverse/reverse complement DNA sequences.
+* **FM Step 4**: Select your input fasta file that you want to reverse/reverse complement DNA sequences.
 While the in/output files/folders can be automatically linked to the Project Folder, it is possible to change its destination using the Set Folder (Not sure, please see SW Step 1).
 And then, click “Reverse Complement” or “Reverse” (Fig 5B).
-* FM Step 5: Select your input fastq file that you want to convert as a fasta format.
+* **FM Step 5**: Select your input fastq file that you want to convert as a fasta format.
 While the input/output files/folders can be automatically linked to the Project Folder, it is possible to change its destination using the Change Folder (Not sure, please see SW Step 1).
 And then, click “Extract” (Fig 5C).
-FM Step 6: Select your GFF/GTF file along with the reference fasta file that you want to extract as a fasta format.
+* **FM Step 6**: Select your GFF/GTF file along with the reference fasta file that you want to extract as a fasta format.
 The in/output files/folders will be automatically linked to the Project Folder (Not sure, please see SW Step 1).
 Once your target GFF/GTF and its reference fasta file is fully uploaded, the indexed file will be available at the below table (Fig 5D).
 If you want to extract and save individually, select an item that you are after.
-* FM Step 7: If you extract manually, please use “Filtering Options”.
+* **FM Step 7**: If you extract manually, please use “Filtering Options”.
 This will allow you to extract items by Sequence Name, Feature Type (exon, CDS, mRNA, and gene), and Strand.
 And then, click “Filter” to see your filtered items.
 If satisfied, click “Save filtered features” (Fig 5D).
-* FM Step 8: If you extract manually with flanking regions, please use “Filtering Options” too.
+* **FM Step 8**: If you extract manually with flanking regions, please use “Filtering Options” too.
 Select your target “Sequence Name” and put a numeric number for “Forward” and “Reverse” that you want to extract as a fasta format.
 And then, click “Save filtered features” (Fig 5D).

 ### 3.5 FAQ